FormulaMonks/pimotion/README.md

 ![PIMotion Logo](docs/logo-256.png?raw=true)

 Pimotion is a motion detector application that runs on the Raspberry PI.
-It captures snapshots of movement and uploads the montage image to an [M2X](https://m2x.att.com) feed.
+It captures snapshots of movement and uploads the montage image to an [M2X](https://m2x.att.com) device.

 ### Package Dependencies